morq000/llamaindex-rag-bot/README.md

 # LlamaIndex - based RAG chatbot

 ## Description
 This is a pet project chatbot that uses LlamaIndex and Aiogram libs to create a Telegram bot capable of answering questions about tea store goods and tea descriptions.
 The pricelist is a real tea store pricelist with tea descriptions and goods quantity data.
+The bot tracks context for each user.

 The agent workflow has two tools:
 1. Query engine tool based on Pandas DataFrame, which is generated from XLS pricelist file.
 This one is used to answer questions about tea store goods and their quantity.